Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 - When Virginia records more than 25.7 points, it is 4-1 against the spread and 5-1 overall.

-- Virginia is 4-2 against the spread and 5-2 overall when the team amasses over 382.5 yards.
+- In games that Virginia picks up more than 382.5 yards, the team is 4-2 against the spread and 5-2 overall.

-- This year, the Cavaliers have turned the ball over 10 times, one more than the Yellow Jackets' takeaways (9).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.